-- That no appointment of any director, chief executive officer, or executive who reports or is accountable directly to the chief executive officer, is made in respect of the bank unless: - the Reserve Bank has been supplied with a copy of the curriculum vitae of the proposed appointee; and - (b) the Reserve Bank has advised that it has no objection to that appointment. - That a person must not be appointed as chairperson of the board of the bank unless: - (a) the Reserve Bank has been supplied with a copy of the curriculum vitae of the proposed appointee; and - (b) the Reserve Bank has advised that it has no objection to that appointment.
+- That no appointment of any director, chief executive officer, or executive who reports or is accountable directly to the chief executive officer, is made in respect of the bank unless: - the Reserve Bank has been supplied with a copy of the curriculum vitae of the proposed appointee; and - the Reserve Bank has advised that it has no objection to that appointment. - That a person must not be appointed as chairperson of the board of the bank unless: - the Reserve Bank has been supplied with a copy of the curriculum vitae of the proposed appointee; and - (b) the Reserve Bank has advised that it has no objection to that appointment. - That the bank has a board audit committee, or other separate board committee covering audit matters, that meets the following requirements: - (a) the mandate of the committee must include: ensuring the integrity of the bank's financial controls, reporting systems and internal audit standards; - the committee must have at least three members; - every member of the committee must be a non-executive director of the bank: - the majority of the members of the committee must be independent; and (d) - (e) the chairperson of the committee must be independent and must not be the chairperson of the bank.